An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for C.H.
 Robinson Worldwide Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CHRW stock compares to 2,000+ US-based stocks, and to peers in the Transportation sector and Air Freight/Couriers industry.
+We show how CHRW stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Postal Service industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.